-Also of interest is the upcoming session of the Berkeley Entrepreneur’s Forum, taking place at the Haas School of Business on Thursday, March 22nd.
+Also of interest is the upcoming session of the Berkeley Entrepreneur’s Marketplace, taking place at the Haas School of Business on Thursday, March 22nd.
 This month’s topic, “Entrepreneurs and the Decisions They Make” is focused on the unique challenges of social entrepreneurs.
 It will be preceded by a networking session with complimentary refreshments.
 Moderated by Brian Cayce of Grey Ghost Ventures, the event will feature speakers Sean Blagsvedt of babjob.com, Daniel Hoffer of couchsurfing.org, and Ned Tozen of d.light.

 The Lester Center for Entrepreneurship is one of the big entities making waves in the East Bay startup community.
-In addition to sponsoring the Berkeley Entrepreneurs Forum, they have also created the UC Berkeley Startup Accelerator, which is seeking to incubate and boost the successes of startups out of UC Berkeley.
+In addition to sponsoring the Berkeley Entrepreneurs Forum, they have also created the UC Berkeley Startup Marketplace, which is seeking to incubate and boost the successes of startups out of UC Berkeley.
 Applications for Summer, 2012 are available, starting in April.

 Even the Economist is Coming to the East Bay